SebastienSpiratos/showcase-frontend-LOG210-project/README.md

+## Logging into the app

+Enter the following username:
+directeur

+This should give you access to the various front end pages.
+However, since the project has been made some time ago, most of the node.js packages used for the backend are deprecated, so it doesn't build at the moment.
+This leads to error messages when trying to do CRUD operations on the pages.

+I apologize for the inconvenience.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>